5 Steps to Take When Served with Eviction Court Papers in Montana

 - Why the landlord is suing you, and

 - What the landlord is asking the court to do.

 Step Two: Download, print, and fill out the free court forms from this website to file an answer to the lawsuit.

-You can download the forms at the bottom of this article.
 When you fill out the Answer form, you want to write clearly: